FarmDyn/documentation/docs/template/fertilization_ordinance.md

 In the equation *nutBalDuev\_*, nutrient inputs and outputs are combined.
-Manure N is accounted with factors defined by the Fertilization Ordinance.
+Manure N is accounted with factors defined by the Fertilisation Ordinance.
 As a supplement to nutrient inputs and outputs, the import and export of manure nutrients are included into the equation.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/duev_module.gms GAMS /nutBalDueV_\(.*?\.\./ /;/)